-December celebrations and events in December revolve around Christmas.
-In December Italians celebrate the Feast Day of the Immaculate Conception, Christmas Eve and Day, and Saint Stephen's Day.
-On December 31 Italy has New Year's Eve celebrations.
-Winter Holidays in Italy
+December celebrations and events in Italy revolve around the Christmas season.
+Italian holidays are the Feast Day of the Immaculate Conception (December 8), Christmas Eve and Day, and Saint Stephen's Day, the day after Christmas.
+See Winter Holidays in Italy for details.

 Olive oil is widely celebrated in December, too, when the new oil is usually pressed.